 Toggle: English / Spanish

-Newer antipsychotic drugs seem less likely to cause tardive dyskinesia, but they are not entirely without risk.
+Newer antipsychotics seem less likely to cause TD, but they are not entirely without risk.

 - Facial grimacing

 - Finger movement

 - Jaw swinging

 When TD is diagnosed, the health care provider will either have you stop the medicine or switch to another one.